Top 10 Banned Video Games of All Time: The Best Banned Games Ever

 Championship Manager is another one of those games that you wouldn't thought that would get banned, yet it did get banned in a huge market - the Chinese Market.

 Why?
 Turns out Championship Manager staff placed Tibet independent of China, and the Chinese didn't like it.
-The game was never admitted in China, as the free Tibet policy CM had wasn't altered.
+The game was never admitted to China, as the free Tibet policy CM had wasn't altered.

 If you want to conquer a market, careful with their politics - as they are ultimately the ones that decide who is selling what...